Ngatiah/AI-Powered-Hybrid-Movie-Recommendation-Engine/README.md

-# 🎬 AI-Powered Hybrid Movie Recommendation Engine
+# AI-Powered Hybrid Movie Recommendation Engine

-Built with Django and LightFM, combining Collaborative Filtering (CF) and Content-Based Filtering (CBF) to deliver personalized movie suggestions.
+A Django-based AI system that generates personalized movie suggestions using a hybrid approach — combining Collaborative Filtering (CF) and Content-Based Filtering (CBF) via the LightFM library.
 The system learns user preferences from historical ratings and movie metadata (genres), using matrix factorization and feature embeddings to generate recommendations similar to Netflix’s personalization approach.

 ---